Please sign in to access this page

 Created by sugo14

 I built a 3D software rasterizer (renderer) and game engine that runs in the terminal from scratch, and a space navigation game built in it.
 Low-dependency and a simple build (and even simpler to run precompiled), but no online demo due to it requiring a fast terminal and significant resources.
-AI minimally used for repetitive code (for example, see matrix determinant and inverse).
 The project was started before Summer of Making, so by the first devlog the project was already pretty far along.

 ---